How to prevent caching in Internet Explorer

 The Pragma: No-Cache header

-Unfortunately, legacy HTTP 1.0 servers cannot use the Cache-Control header.
+Unfortunately, legacy HTTP 1.0 servers can't use the Cache-Control header.
 For purposes of backward compatibility with HTTP 1.0 servers, Internet Explorer supports a special usage of the HTTP Pragma: no-cache header.
 If the client communicates with the server over a secure connection (

 HTTP-EQUIV META tags